danielhax/RoboND-Rover-Project/writeup.md

 This is the most challenging part of the notebook because this is where all the necessary functions come together to create the frames for the 3-panel video output.

-I'm going to go through the important steps produce an outcome.
+I'm going to go through the important steps to produce an outcome.

     warped, mask = perspect_transform(img, source, destination)
     threshed = color_thresh(warped)
     obs_map = np.absolute(np.float32(threshed) - 1) * mask

 First, I simply called the **perspect_transform** function and stored the returned values in *warped* and *mask* variables (The *source* and *destination* variables I used were already defined previously in the **Perspective Transformation** section).
-Then, I identified the navigable terrain in the *warped* image using the **color_thresh** function then combined opposite of the output with the *mask* to create a map of the obstacles called *obs_map*
+Then, I identified the navigable terrain in the *warped* image using the **color_thresh** function then combined the opposite of the output with the *mask* to create a map of the obstacles called *obs_map*

     xpix, ypix = rover_coords(threshed)